Longtime Tulsa TV journalist Clayton Vaughn dies

 But, under Vaughn’s leadership, the Tulsa Historical Society grew from a practically “homeless” organization with an annual budget that never topped $60,000 to one with an endowment of $1.1 million, an annual budget that has grown to $650,000 and a stately mansion adjacent to Woodward Park.

-Vaughn is survived by his wife Nancy and his children, son Chris Vaughn of Tulsa and his son Christopher of Stigler; daughter Vanessa Keiser, her husband Chris, and their son Jack of Indian Lake, Pennsylvania; daughter Chelsea Showalter, her husband Anthony, and their children Owen and Julia of Tulsa; and son Dylan Vaughn, his wife Dana, their children Connor, Ryan, and Marina of San Diego.
+Vaughn is survived by his wife, Nancy Vaughn, and his children, sons Chris Vaughn of Tulsa and Christopher Vaughn of Stigler; daughter Vanessa Keiser, her husband Chris, and their son, Jack, of Indian Lake, Pennsylvania; daughter Chelsea Showalter, her husband Anthony, and their children, Owen and Julia, of Tulsa; and son Dylan Vaughn, his wife Dana, their children, Connor, Ryan, and Marina, of San Diego.